pantheon-systems/documentation/source/content/guides/decoupled/wp-backend-starters/03-local-dev.md

 integration: [--]
 ---

 This section provides information on how to configure your local development environment for your WordPress backend project.
+This content is intended for advanced users who prefer to work in a local development environment outside of the Pantheon dashboard.
 The example local environment configurations outlined below are based on [Lando](https://lando.dev/).

 ## Before You Begin